The Immaculate Collection: Packaging, release, and promotion

-Prior to its release as a single, "Rescue Me" started receiving airplay on radio as an album cut.
+Before it was released as a single, "Rescue Me" received radio airplay as an album cut.
 It was released commercially on February 25, 1991.
-"Rescue Me" entered the Billboard Hot 100 chart at number fifteen—thus becoming the highest-debuting single since the Beatles' "Let It Be" (1970)—and eventually peaked at number nine.
+"Rescue Me" entered the Billboard Hot 100 at number 15, the highest debut for a single since the Beatles' "Let It Be" (1970)—and peaked at number nine.
 The single also reached number three on the European Hot 100 Singles chart.

-"Crazy for You" was re-released as a single in the UK, and later peaked at number two on the UK Singles Chart.
-"Holiday" was also re-released as a UK-only single on May 27, 1991, and peaked at number five on the chart.
+"Crazy for You" was reissued as a single in the UK, and later peaked at number two on the UK Singles Chart.
+"Holiday" was also reissued as a UK-only single on May 27, 1991, and peaked at number five on the chart.

 Critical reception

-The Immaculate Collection received universal acclaim from music critics.
+The Immaculate Collection received widespread acclaim from music critics.
 AllMusic senior editor Stephen Thomas Erlewine wrote that the album "remains a necessary purchase, because it captures everything Madonna is about and it proves that she was one of the finest singles artists of the '80s."
-However, he felt that "while all the hits are present, they're simply not in their correct versions" due to the QSound remastering and significant changes in several songs.
+However, he felt that "while all the hits are present, they're simply not in their correct versions" because of the QSound remastering and significant changes to several songs.
 Billboard commented that the album was "irresistible holiday buying fare", and praised the QSound process for adding "unheard detail and depth to the recordings".
 David Browne from Entertainment Weekly opined that the album was "as relentless as the woman herself", and "refocuses our attention on how brilliant her records have been over the years—and gives us a peek into the obstacles she might face as her career enters the '90s."
 Jim Farber of the same magazine stated: "More than a mere greatest-hits set, it's hands down the catchiest collection of '80s singles."
 Peter Buckley, author of the book The Rough Guide to Rock, wrote that the album "stakes Madonna's claim to be the best singles act of the 80s."